siemdejong/sclicom/README.md

     ```
     conda env update -f environment.yml
     ```
-1. Windows only: if you use this library for use in scripts, make sure libvips is available, see <a href="#libvips">Prerequisites#libvips</a>.
-    If using this library in a script, make sure to properly install the package with
-    ```python
-    import dpat
-    dpat.install_windows("path/to/vips/bin")
-    ```
 1. If you use this library for deep learning and want to use CUDA-enabled Pytorch, follow instructions on [pytorch.org](https://pytorch.org/get-started).
     Make sure CUDA is available, see <a href="#cuda">Prerequisites#CUDA</a>.